 Expert Surgical Care for Patients with Spasticity

-- Broad surgical eligibility.
-Our patients include children of all ages, including toddlers and young adults who have been told elsewhere that they are too young or too old for spasticity surgery.
+Together, they have treated hundreds of children and young adults with spasticity—including those who have been told elsewhere that they are too young or too old for spasticity surgery.

 Prior to your first visit, our team will thoroughly review your child’s medical records and imaging studies and will begin planning for possible treatment options.
 Once you arrive, they will come together to provide one comprehensive evaluation.